metabrainz/design-system/guidelines/style-guidelines.md

 We:
 * link to relevant content on our website before we link to external websites
-* never link headings
+* never use links in headings
 * write descriptive links that tell you what you’ll find when you follow them - not 'click here'
-* don't set links to open in a new tab or window, with exceptions to be decided case by case.
+* links inside editing systems should always open in new tabs to not disrupt a user's workflow.
+In most other circumstances we don't set links to open in a new tab or window.

 ## Lists